-The general workflow for defining and executing a job in Sahara is essentially the same whether using the web UI or the REST API.
+The general workflow for defining and executing a job in sahara is essentially the same whether using the web UI or the REST API.

-- 1. Launch a cluster from Sahara if there is not one already available - 2.
-Create all of the Job Binaries needed to run the job, stored in the Sahara database or in Swift - When using the REST API and internal storage of job binaries, there is an extra step here to first create the Job Binary Internal objects - Once the Job Binary Internal objects are created, Job Binary objects may be created which refer to them by URL - 3.
+- 1. Launch a cluster from sahara if there is not one already available - 2.
+Create all of the Job Binaries needed to run the job, stored in the sahara database, in swift, or in manila - When using the REST API and internal storage of job binaries, the Job Binary Internal objects must be created first - Once the Job Binary Internal objects are created, Job Binary objects may be created which refer to them by URL - 3.
 Create a Job object which references the Job Binaries created in step 2 - 4.
 Create an input Data Source which points to the data you wish to process - 5.
 Create an output Data Source which points to the location for output data - 6.
-Create a Job Execution object specifying the cluster and Job object plus relevant data sources, configuration values, and program arguments - When using the web UI this is done with the Launch On Existing Cluster or Launch on New Cluster buttons on the Jobs tab - When using the REST API this is done via the /jobs/<job\id>/execute method
+Create a Job Execution object specifying the cluster and Job object plus relevant data sources, configuration values, and program arguments

+- When using the web UI this is done with the Launch On Existing Cluster or Launch on New Cluster buttons on the Jobs tab - When using the REST API this is done via the /jobs/<job_id>/execute method